farcasterxyz/docs/docs/developers/guides/advanced/register-a-user.md

 :::

-To add a signer key to a user's fid, you'll need to follow six steps:
+You can register a new user using the Bundler contract.
+To do so, you'll need to:

 1. Set up [Viem](https://viem.sh/) clients and [`@farcaster/hub-web`](https://www.npmjs.com/package/@farcaster/hub-web) signers.
 2. Register an [app fid](/reference/contracts/faq.html#what-is-an-app-fid-how-do-i-get-one) if your app does not already have one.
+3. Collect a [`Register`](/reference/contracts/reference/id-gateway.html#register-signature) signature from the user.
-3. Create a new signer keypair for the user.
+4. Create a new signer keypair for the user.
-4. Use your app account to create a [Signed Key Request](/reference/contracts/reference/signed-key-request-validator.html).
+5. Use your app account to create a [Signed Key Request](/reference/contracts/reference/signed-key-request-validator.html).
-5. Collect an [`Add`](/reference/contracts/reference/key-gateway.html#add-signature) signature from the user.
+6. Collect an [`Add`](/reference/contracts/reference/key-gateway.html#add-signature) signature from the user.
-6. Call the [Key Gateway](https://docs.farcaster.xyz/reference/contracts/reference/key-gateway.html#addFor) contract to add the key onchain.
+7. Call the [Bundler](https://docs.farcaster.xyz/reference/contracts/reference/bundler.html#register) contract to register onchain.

 ### 1. Set up clients and signers